ledermann/docker-rails-base/README.md

 This doesn't matter:

-- A missing Alpine package can be installed via `apk add` inside your app's Dockerfile.
+- A missing Alpine package can be installed with `apk add` inside your app's Dockerfile.
-- A missing Node module can be installed via `yarn install` inside your app's Dockerfile.
+- A missing Node module (or version) will be installed with `yarn install` via the ONBUILD trigger.
-- A missing Ruby gem can be installed via `bundle install` inside your app's Dockerfile.
+- A missing Ruby gem (or version) will be installed with `bundle install` via the ONBUILD trigger.

 ### There are gems included that my app doesn't need.
 Will they bloat the resulting image?